 I am an academic lawyer who teaches and publishes in the area of International Investment law and World Trade law.
 I hold bachelor degrees in Economics and Law from University of Delhi.
 For my LL.M, I read at School of Oriental and African Studies (SOAS) and University College London as a Chevening scholar.
 I hold a Ph.D. in Law from King’s College, London.
 I was born in Chandigarh and grew up in different cities like Bhubaneswar and Delhi.
 In my school life, I took part and won prizes in many debate competitions and other extra-curricular activities.
 As a kid, I aspired to become a medical doctor.
 I was very fascinated with the idea of having Dr. appended to my name.
 However, I gave up on this ambition once I realised that one has to be good in Biology to become a medical doctor!
 However, today I am happy that I have been able to fulfil my cherished dream of having Dr. appended to my name by earning a Ph.D.!
 In my school days, I greatly enjoyed studying Mathematics and also History (especially Modern History) and Political Science (Civics).
 Unfortunately, I couldn’t study History and Political Science after class 10th as I opted for Science stream.
 In those days, as a de facto rule, every good student was expected to study Science after class 10th!
 I am the first academician in my family.
 However, I come from a family, which has deep interest in academics and writing.
 My father earned his Ph.D. from University of Leipzig, Germany (then Karl Marx University in East Germany) in Veterinary sciences.
 My brother, a senior Army Officer is a very avid reader and is currently researching on naxalism as a Fellow at the ‘Centre for Land Warfare Studies’ (CLAWS).
 My grandfather, a freedom-fighter who went to jail several times during India’s freedom struggle from British colonial rule, was a prolific reader and writer in both English and Hindi and contributed articles to many English and Hindi newspapers.

-After doing B.A.
-(Bachelor of Arts) with Honours in Economics you pursued LL.B. from Campus Law Centre, Faculty of Law.
-How did your interest gravitate towards law?
+(After doing his B.A.
+(Bachelor of Arts) with Honours in Economics, Prabhash pursued LL.B. from Campus Law Centre, Faculty of Law.)

 While pursuing Economics (Hons.), I had made up my mind that I would pursue Master’s in Economics and probably pursue a career as a professional economist.
 However, my father urged me to write the entrance examination of Faculty of Law, Delhi University.
 So, in many ways, the credit for me becoming a lawyer goes to my father.